Oil and Gas

 A technical working group composed of approximately 20 members representing civil society organizations, Oil, Gas and Integrated Energy companies, investors, policymakers, academics, and other experts convene regularly.
 Up to ten meetings were held up until August 2020.
 The methodology development is led and supported by CDP.
 CDP drafts methodology documents and makes proposals to the technical working group, which then provides input and recommendations.

-A public consultation is now taking place from August until the end of October 2020 before a final methodology is delivered to the SBTi for final approval.
+A public consultation took place from August until the end of October 2020.

 This development occurs simultaneously with the ACT – Assessing Low-Carbon Transition Oil and Gas sector methodology development, convened by ADEME and CDP, and with its own technical working group.
 Several meetings have been held with both the SBT and ACT technical working groups.